-According to the Focus magazine, the Department of Neurology at the University Hospital Erlangen ranks among the top German medical facilities specializing in the treatment of multiple sclerosis and Parkinson’s disease!
+According to the Focus magazine, the Department of Neurology and Epileptology at the University Hospital Erlangen ranks among the best German medical facilities specializing in the treatment of multiple sclerosis and Parkinson's disease!

 - Diagnostics and treatment of acute inflammatory diseases of the central nervous system

 - Diagnostics and treatment of movement disorders

 - Parkinson's disease

 - Diagnostics and treatment of dystonia (botulinum toxin therapy)

 - Hemifacial spasm

 - Focal and provoked dystonia (for example, writer's cramp, dystonic tremor)

 - Rare types of dystonia